 "Multifamily developers added a record number of new apartments across greater Seattle this year....
 Roughly 13,000 units were added to greater Seattle’s multifamily inventory in the past 12 months, including a record 4,600 apartments finished in the second quarter, CoStar data shows."

-This is also before taking into account the recently passed Seattle Social Housing program or the potential new state "Transit-Oriented Housing" bill (HB 1491),that is moving through the legislature in Olympia now.
+This is also before taking into account the recently passed Seattle Social Housing program or the new state "Transit-Oriented Housing" bill (HB 1491),that has just been signed into law by Governor Ferguson.

-Over the 20 years of the projected development, the natural addition of apartment units plus the added units produced by HB 1110 will alone exceed the 112,000 number suggested by the Puget Sound Regional Council and King County, and even the 330,000 target in the Mayor's plan.
+Over the 20 years of the projected development, the natural addition of apartment units plus the added units produced by HB 1110 could alone exceed the 112,000 number suggested by the Puget Sound Regional Council and King County, and perhaps even the 330,000 target in the Mayor's plan.

 Fulfilling HB 1110 by the State's June 30 deadline, and taking more time to consider the ramifications of the sweeping and impactful One Seattle Plan, is the wiser course.